casparhu23/insurance_cross_sell/README.md

 ![](README_files/figure-gfm/unnamed-chunk-27-1.png)<!-- -->

-Based on the graph and results, the optimal number of iterations is 402.
+Based on the graph and results, the optimal number of iterations is around 400.
 We will set the number of iterations to 500

 ## Tuning the XGBoost model